 About the Southbury Public Library

-The library is a department of the Town of Southbury, with its own 9-member Board of Directors who oversee library policies.
-Its mission is to provide an accessible and attractive central source of information, recreation, and education for the town of Southbury.
+The library is a department of the Town of Southbury with its own 6 member Board of Directors (and 3 alternate members) who oversee library policies.

 The Southbury Library is dedicated to be the source of information and knowledge for Southbury.
 The Library is the gateway to life-long learning, enrichment, and entertainment.
 As the heart of the community, we provide a welcoming, accessible, comfortable and safe environment that will be flexible and adaptable to changing library services and technology.